IT Leaders are buying software and technology they don’t need, while salespeople reap the benefits of a broken vendor evaluation process.

 The very first thing to acknowledge is that having an IT, CRM, CMS, ERP or software solution that is 10 years old means you are behind the most innovative competition.
 You could quite possibly say the same for 5 year old systems because that is the rate of progression within the software space.

-Every year new solutions eradicate old inefficiencies with upgrade packages or new market players.
+Every year, new solutions eradicate old inefficiencies with upgrade packages or new market players.
 That means you need a flexible IT strategy.
-We have learned harsh lessons on the merits of being agile through 2020 and 2021.
-Let's not forget.
+We have learned harsh lessons on the merits of being agile through 2020 and 2022.

 Secondly, get expert help—actual expert help rather than those commissioned to sell you on poor fitting vendors.
 Almost every area of your business has an expert tool or help to inform decisions.
 Your HR and compliance teams get legal help; marketing has CRM’s, CMS’s, web developers; even your CEOs have networking and advice groups.